KaungKZ/thibi-frontend-coding-test/README.md

 - ✅ Filter words by alphabets (`en_term`)
 - ✅ Show data according to language (English or Myanmar)

-Additional features

-- Added text if search results are empty

 ## Getting started

 First, run the development server: